sercankulcu/sercankulcu.github.io/_thoughts/navigating-choices-of-life-in-the-age-of-algorithms.md

 date: 2019-01-11
 description: "Convenience can quietly narrow a life when algorithms make choice feel easier than attention."
 tags:
    - technology
-  - algorithmic-choice
+   - decision-making
    - attention
 ---

 A recommendation that saves me ten minutes seems harmless.
 Most of the time, it is.
 The interesting question begins when thousands of small conveniences start choosing the shape of a life.